 When they arrived at Hempstead

-land and its bounty would not be tolerated.
-Anyone found guilty of disobeying
+the land and its bounty would not be tolerated.
+Anyone found guilty

-measure, though successful, was also controversial.
+This measure, though successful, was also controversial.
 Custer was

 farmers from the troops.

 trial for desertion was a farce, tried every humane way to save his

 army from going to pieces, but failed,” a correspondent wrote.
 “He

 Custer’s wife, Libbie, who wrote about her experiences in Texas